Conway Berners-Lee

 Conway Maurice Berners-Lee (19 September 1921 – 1 February 2019) was an English mathematician and computer scientist who worked as a member of the team that developed the Ferranti Mark 1, the world's first commercial stored program electronic computer.
-He was born in Birmingham in 1921 and was the father of Tim Berners-Lee, the inventor of the World Wide Web, and Professor Mike Berners-Lee, researcher into climate change.
+He was born in Birmingham in 1921 and was the father of Tim Berners-Lee, the inventor of the World Wide Web, and Mike Berners-Lee, researcher into climate change.

 Education and early life

 Berners-Lee was son of Major Cecil Burford Berners-Lee (1884–1931), of the Royal Field Artillery, and Helen Lane Campbell Gray (1895–1968).
 His mother was from Winnipeg, Manitoba, daughter of John Sidney Gray, M.D.
 His grandfather, Berners Burford Lee was married to Gertrude Payne Tegner, whose uncle (and her adopted father) was Alfred Tegner, originally from Helsingør (Elsinore) in Denmark.
 Early in World War II whilst an undergraduate at the University of Cambridge he read mathematics as a student at Trinity College, Cambridge.
 He volunteered for the armed services, but was instructed to stay on to take parts I and II of the mathematical tripos as a compressed two-year course, because the government needed people trained in mathematics and electronics.
 In addition, he attended a series of lectures in electronics.